Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows median income in St Kilda East was $62,268 and average income was $90,601.
-This contrasts with Greater Melbourne's median income of $54,892 and average income of $73,761 for the same period.
-Based on Wage Price Index growth of 12.16% from financial year ending June 2022 to September 2025, estimated median income in St Kilda East would be approximately $69,840 and average income would be around $101,618 by September 2025.
-Census data shows individual earnings in St Kilda East are at the 92nd percentile nationally ($1,210 weekly), but household income ranks lower at the 65th percentile.
-Income brackets indicate that 34.2% of locals (5,934 people) fall into the $1,500 - $2,999 category, similar to the metropolitan region where this cohort represents 32.8%.
-High housing costs consume 17.2% of income in St Kilda East, but strong earnings place disposable income at the 63rd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2022 indicates that St Kilda East SA2 had a median income of $62,268 and an average income of $90,601.
+This is higher than Greater Melbourne's median income of $54,892 and average income of $73,761 in the same period.
+Based on Wage Price Index growth of 12.16% from financial year ending June 2022 to September 2025, current estimates for St Kilda East SA2 would be approximately $69,840 (median) and $101,618 (average).
+Census data shows individual earnings in the area rank at the 91st percentile nationally ($1,210 weekly), but household income ranks lower at the 64th percentile.
+Income brackets reveal that 34.2% of locals (5,934 people) fall into the $1,500 - 2,999 category, which is similar to the metropolitan region's 32.8%.
+High housing costs consume 17.2% of income in St Kilda East SA2, however strong earnings place disposable income at the 63rd percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income